gridsome/gridsome.org/docs/data-layer.md

 ![Import data](./images/import-data.png)

 **The GraphQL data layer is a tool available in development mode**.
-This is where all the data imported into a Gridsome project is temporary stored.
+This is where all the data imported into a Gridsome project is temporarily stored.
 Think of it as a local database that helps you work faster and better with your data.

 Data coming from the GraphQL data layer is generated into **static content**.
 There is no real-time connection between the data layer and the source the data is imported from.
 This means you need to re-generate the website to get the latest data updates.